 - apple butter

 A colonoscopy only takes around 30 minutes, but your system may still need recuperation time.
-This is partly due to the procedure itself, and partly due to the bowel prep you went through before it.
+This is partly due to the procedure itself and partly due to the bowel prep, you went through before it.

 To aid healing, avoiding foods that are hard to digest the day after is beneficial.
-This includes anything which might irritate your bowels, such as spicy foods and those high in fiber.
+This includes anything that might irritate your bowels, such as spicy foods and those high in fiber.
 Heavy, greasy foods may also increase feelings of nausea after general anesthesia.

 - alcoholic beverages

-- steak, or any type of tough, hard-to-digest meat
+- steak, or any tough, hard-to-digest meat

 - whole grain bread

-- whole grain crackers, or crackers with seeds
+- whole grain crackers or crackers with seeds

 - raw vegetables